 Faculty designates a Faculty, or a College with the status of a Faculty, created according to the statutes of the University.
-As of I July 2009 there are ten (10) Faculties at York University.
+As of I July 2016 there are eleven (II) Faculties at York University.
 This list is enumerative and not determinative and may change from time to time.

-Faculty of Education
+School of the Arts, Media, Performance & Design Faculty of Education

 Faculty of Environmental Studies

-Faculty of Fine Arts

 Glendon College

 Faculty of Graduate Studies

 Faculty of Health

+Lassonde School of Engineering

 Faculty of Law (Osgoode Hall Law School)

 Faculty of Liberal Arts & Professional Studies

 Schulich School of Business

-Faculty of Science and Engineering
+Faculty of Science